 Category archives for OSHA

-This week’s snapshot of just one work-related fatality.
-This one occurred on July 21 at a construction site in Fort Lauderdale, Florida.
+This week’s snapshot of just one work-related fatality in the U.S. This one occurred on September 10 at a fracking site near Mannsville, Oklahoma.

 For eight years, Dora worked at a frozen pizza factory in Romeoville, Illinois, called Great Kitchens.
 For eight hours a day — sometimes seven days a week — she assembled pizza boxes or arranged cheese and other toppings on pizzas.
 The consequences of years of such repetitive work surfaced in October 2012, when her hands would go numb and a painful cyst formed on her left wrist.
 She told her supervisor about the problem, but he said he couldn’t do anything about it — Dora was a temporary worker hired through a staffing agency and so Great Kitchens wasn’t responsible for addressing her injury.